Tests and treatments

 You will be admitted to the Cardiology Department.
 You need to be fasting: that means at least two hours for clear fluids (only water, tea and coffee), at least six hours for a light meal and dairy products and at least eight hours for a regular meal.
 Medication may be taken as agreed with the physician.

-You will be given a surgical gown.
+You will be given a surgical gown to wear.
 Blood samples will be collected.
 The nurse will place an IV line in your arm to administer medication later.

-You will be placed on the treatment table.
-Adhesive electrodes are placed to monitor your heart rhythm.
-You will be given antibiotics through the IV as protection against infection.
+You will take your place on the examination table.
+Adhesive electrodes are attached to monitor your heart rhythm.
+You will be given antibiotics through the IV drip as protection against infection.

 What are the risks?What are the risks?